smiley8D/screeps/doc/notes.md

 - Performance
     - Look into switching to raw memory, compressing repeated keys
+    - Pathing, caching, etc.
+        - Especially for multirooms, I don't think I ever want it to recompute that during a run
+        - Need to research and test more
+        - Consider using findClosestByRange more often.
+Within a room it probably works quite well
 - Calculate replacement time from distance to nearest spawn
     - Store creep's spawn and calculate current linear distance?
 - Metrics on survey